Alonso S. Perales: Early life

-He went to the public schools in Alice and then continued his education at Draughn's Practical Business College in Corpus Christi, Texas.
+Raised by Crecensio Treviño and Eugenia Naranjo, he attended school in Alice and later graduated from Draughon's Business College in San Antonio in 1915.

-When World War I broke out, Perales was drafted into the United States Army as a Field Army Clerk.
-After serving, he received an honorary discharge in 1920.
-He then took and passed the civil service examination and moved to Washington D.C.
-It is possible that during this time he worked for the Department of Commerce for about a year and a half.
-While in Washington D.C., he continued his studies, receiving a Bachelor's of Arts degree from National University's School of Economics and Government.
+When World War I broke out, Perales was drafted into the United States Army and worked as a Field Army Clerk.
+After serving, he received an honorable discharge in 1920.
+He passed the civil service examination and moved to Washington D.C. where he worked for the Department of Commerce for about a year and a half.

+While in Washington D.C., he continued his studies, receiving a Master of Arts degree from the National University's School of Economics and Government.
 He received his law degree from what would become the George Washington University Law School in 1925.
-He returned to Texas shortly afterward as one of the first Mexican Americans to practice law in the United States.
+He moved to Texas shortly afterward as one of the first Mexican Americans to practice law in the United States.